Los Angeles metro

 For homes inside wildfire-zone overlays: a Class A fire-rated assembly (concrete tile, standing-seam metal, or fire-rated asphalt) with ember-resistant vent screening.
 For homes outside fire-hazard zones with tile architecture: tile underlayment lift-and-relay extends the existing system.
 For modern and mid-century homes: standing-seam metal pairs well with the architectural vocabulary and outperforms asphalt on lifecycle.

-Typical match time is under 60 seconds.
-First contractor contact is within one business day; for storm-related leaks during winter rain or wildfire-aftermath inspections, we route to same-day-availability pros first.
+Typical connect time is under 60 seconds.
+First contractor contact is by live phone transfer when an agent is on call, or callback as fast as an hour.
+For storm-related leaks during winter rain or wildfire-aftermath inspections, we route to rapid-availability pros first.

 Neighborhoods served